JJN123/Fall-Detection/README.md

 **Dataset Sharing:**

-Please contact Shehroz Khan at shehroz.khan@utoronto.ca for access to preprocessed data.
+Please contact Shehroz Khan at shehroz.khan@uhn.ca for access to preprocessed data.
 Place data in folder Fall-Data.
 See README.txt in Fall-Data for information on using the shared data.

 **Citation Policy:**